Dr. Fauci's leaked 2020 emails reveal knowledge of lab-leak theory | NewsBytes

 One such email from Dr. Kristian Andersen, a virologist at California-based Scripps Research Institute, informed Fauci that he and his team of scientists had to "look really closely at all the sequences to see that some of the features (potentially) look engineered."
 The email sent on February 1, 2020, had Andersen remarking that the viral genome was "inconsistent with expectations from evolutionary theory."

-Most tellingly, despite these admissions through private emails to Fauci, Andersen later went on to deny that "any type of laboratory-based scenario is plausible" in a scientific paper he had authored on the subject in the prestigious journal Nature.
-Such disingenuous denial is consistent with academics and universities that receive funding from the Confucius Institute outreach program bankrolled by the Chinese Communist Party.
+However, despite these admissions through private emails to Fauci, Andersen later went on to deny that "any type of laboratory-based scenario is plausible" in a scientific paper he had authored on the subject in the prestigious journal Nature.
+Such disingenuous denial is consistent with universities that receive funding from the Confucius Institute outreach program bankrolled by the Chinese Communist Party.

 Andersen's email seemed to have prompted Fauci to send another email to his subordinate Dr. Hugh Auchincloss at the National Institute of Allergy and Infectious Diseases (NIAID) on the very same day.
 The content of Fauci's email comes across as damage control in response to Andersen's revelations.
 Fauci shared a 2015 paper on "gain-of-function research on coronaviruses" with his deputy in that email.